HexHive/retrowrite/demos/kernel_demo/README_FUZZ.md

 [...]

 ```

+(Bonus)

+To preload (apply modification without reboot) the available modules : `depmod -a`

+to load module not in a classic folder : `insmod /root/demo_module.ko`

 ## Syzkaller config

 Now than the modules is working inside the syzkaller vm you need to create the syzkaller config files.